esbuild/community-plugins/README.md

 * [esbuild-plugin-wildcard-imports](https://github.com/andreventuravale/esbuild-plugin-wildcard-imports): Wildcard imports for CJS Require, ESM Import/Export, and dynamic imports.
 * [esbuild-plugin-write-file](https://github.com/ozanozbek/esbuild-plugin-write-file): A plugin for asynchronously creating/writing files in parallel before or after bundling.
 * [esbuild-plugins-node-modules-polyfill](https://github.com/imranbarbhuiya/esbuild-plugins-node-modules-polyfill): A plugin to polyfill nodejs builtin modules for the browser.
+* [esbuild-postcss-inline-styles](https://github.com/antonyevchik/esbuild-postcss-inline-styles): A PostCSS plugin with support for injecting CSS styles into the JS bundle file.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
+* [glob-import-esbuild-plugin](https://github.com/Simonpedro/glob-import-esbuild-plugin): Use globs to import multiple modules based on Vite's `import.meta.glob`.
 * [opentelemetry-esbuild-plugin-node](https://github.com/DrewCorlin/opentelemetry-esbuild-plugin-node): A plugin that instruments NodeJS packages with OpenTelemetry instrumentation.
 * [react-native-esbuild](https://github.com/oblador/react-native-esbuild): Bundler and dev server for react-native using esbuild.
-* [@olton/esbuild-plugin-progress](https://github.com/olton/esbuild-plugin-progress): A plugin for esbuild that shows a progress spinner.
-* [@olton/esbuild-plugin-autoprefixer](https://github.com/olton/esbuild-plugin-autoprefixer): A CSS autoprefixer plugin for esbuild.
-* [@olton/esbuild-plugin-unlink](https://github.com/olton/esbuild-plugin-unlink): Esbuild plugin for unlink files after build.
-* [esbuild-plugin-preserve-directives](https://github.com/Seojunhwan/esbuild-plugin-preserve-directives): A plugin that preserves directives like 'use client' in specified chunks, maintaining them where originally placed, unlike esbuild's banner API which adds to all files.
-* [glob-import-esbuild-plugin](https://github.com/Simonpedro/glob-import-esbuild-plugin): Use globs to import multiple modules based on Vite's `import.meta.glob`.

 ### Plugins for Deno